sophiedeakin/My-Book-List/README.md

 #### Interactive

-The forms will create a two-way communication method between users and the website by allowing them to write relevant information in each input field about their books and use the "Add Book" button to visibly display it in the table.
+The forms will create a two-way communication method between users and the website by allowing them to write relevant information in each input field about their books and use the "Add Book" button to display it in the table visibly.
 For the edit page users can do the same thing, they can make changes to their books like status or comments and press the "Save" button which will override the original information.

 ### Table